Hiyoochan/ASAP/Readme.md

-# ASAP: An active and sequential domain adaptation framework to adapt foundation models for medical image segmentation
+# ASAP: An active and sequential domain adaptation framework for medical image segmentation